 To maintain certification, Master Gardener volunteers complete at least 10 continuing education hours and at least 20 hours of volunteer service each year.

 We are excited you are thinking about becoming a Master Gardener volunteer, and we invite you to call or email us with your questions.
-Questions about the Master Gardener training may be directed to email@example.com.
+Questions about the Master Gardener training may be directed to firstname.lastname@example.org.
+Applications for the Class of 2018 are now closed but you can be listed for the Class of 2019, which starts in January 2019.
 More information is also available in the OSU publication “An Introduction to Being a Master Gardener Volunteer.”

 If you are interested in Master Gardener training in a county other than Marion, contact your local Master Gardener program.